-The Multicultural Initiatives Director is a key team member for equity, diversity and inclusion efforts on the UW-Stout campus.
-The Director has administrative responsibility for the Multicultural Student Services (MSS) office.
-The director develops and directs the implementation of strategic initiatives, maintains unit budget, and supervises staff in multicultural programs to promote social justice and equity for multicultural students and their allies.
-The director ensures implementation of student services that contribute to the retention and graduation of multicultural students, starting from time of their admittance to UW-Stout.
-The director is an advocate for student development and works to ensure student knowledge and use of campus services.
+The Multicultural Initiatives Director is a dynamic student-oriented leader at UW-Stout.
+The director supervises the Multicultural Student Services (MSS) office.
+The director develops and facilitates the implementation of strategic initiatives for the MSS office, maintains unit budget, and supervises MSS staff in multicultural programs to promote social justice and equity for multicultural students and their allies.
+The director ensures implementation of student services that contribute to the retention and graduation of multicultural students, starting from their acceptance to UW-Stout.
+The director is an advocate for student success and development and works to ensure student knowledge and use of campus services.
 The director promotes student and MSS staff leadership opportunities and guides multicultural education programming.
-The director is easily accessible to multicultural students.
-The director is a full-time, academic staff limited appointment position that reports to the Associate Dean of Students for Equity, Diversity and Inclusion.
-The desired start date for this position is April 2020.
+The director is easily accessible to multicultural students; meeting with students one on one and in groups through advising, programming and leadership opportunities.
+The director is a leader, advocate, and administrator within and for the MSS office and students.
+The director should utilize systems-level thinking and approach challenges proactively, rather than reactively.
+This is a 12-month full-time, position that reports to the Associate Dean of Students for Equity, Diversity and Inclusion.
+The desired start date for this position is December 1, 2020.

 Minimum / Required

 - A minimum of three years’ experience working in student affairs, multicultural initiatives or comparable offices (inside or outside of higher education)